nielsvdp/Enecsys_RPI_images/README.md

   can be downloaded seperate if you already have an image installed
 - it has the e2pv easy install script installed. i only set it up with the basic requirements for pvoutput

+* It does NOT contain the settings for the apache webserver or mysql settings.
+You have to manually install apache en mysql for that and reconfigure the /home/pi/enecys/config.php for that.

 -- for more detailed information check the author of the script: https://github.com/omoerbeek/e2pv